Article: How we build an organization that truly makes the world a better place

 How we build an organization that truly makes the world a better place

-Where with the 1€ per drinking bottle we donate about 8-9% of our turnover to drinking water projects, even if we make a loss?
+Where with the €1 per drinking bottle we donate about 8-9% of our turnover to drinking water projects, even if we make a loss?

-I was also sad that I and our team had not yet done much to make this inner attitude, which I have never seen in such radicalness in any other company, visible to the outside world.
+I was also sad that I and our team had not yet done much to make this inner attitude, which I had never seen in such radicalness in any other company, visible to the outside world.

 How we try to live the world of our dreams now.

-1. The 4 Quadrants of an Organization
+1. The 4 quadrants of an organization

 This results in the 4 quadrants:

-The top left is dedicated to the individual interior view:
+Top left is dedicated to the individual interior view:

 Bottom left is dedicated to the collective inside view: